-Note: An NQI or flow-through entity will leave these boxes blank unless it is making the payment to an NQI or flow-through entity.
+Note.
+An NQI or flow-through entity will leave these boxes blank unless it is making the payment to an NQI or flow-through entity.

-For box 18, you must enter the country code from the list that begins on page 15 for the country where the NQI or flow-through entity is located.
+For box 18, you must enter the country code from the list beginning on this page for the country where the NQI or flow-through entity is located.